mohdbruce/crop-prediction/PMP-PLAN/C-PROJECT_IMPLEMENTATION.md

 #### Software Requirement:
-For the software, we used Jupiter platform to code the python program for the AI module which is predicting the yield crop prediction and displaying the output.
-The database we used is took from UCI machine learning repository which is the Kaggle Dataset.
+For the software, we used Google Colab to code the python program for the AI module which is predicting the yield crop prediction and displaying the output.
+This is due to the fact that Google Colab provide free GPUs to be utilized during the training processes.
+In this way, the training will not take a lot of time due to the limitation of our physical GPUs.
+The dataset that we used in the project was taken from Kaggle.

 ### Dataset: